 Types of dissolution

-Solvent liquidation takes place on the basis of a decision by the supreme body of the company or a decision by the court of registration in judicial review proceedings (forced liquidation).
+The dissolution takes place on the basis of a decision by the supreme body of the company or a decision by the court of registration in judicial review proceedings (forced liquidation).

+The company must report the initiation of the dissolution as a change to the registry court in fifteen days - except for simplified dissolutions.
 An application for the termination of Hungarian branch offices and premises in the European Economic Interest Group of a foreign-registered company must be submitted to the court of registration for each change.
 If the branch office is solvent, it is deleted without liquidation once it has proved that the conditions necessary for deletion as defined in the relevant material legislation have been fulfilled.

 In the case of voluntary liquidation, the supreme body of the company makes a decision on the basis of the prevailing legal rules, concerning the termination of the company without a legal successor, or ordering solvent liquidation.
 The decision must establish the start date for solvent liquidation and select/appoint the liquidator.